AndiKod/tadam11ty/README.md

 ```
 git clone https://github.com/AndiKod/tadam11ty.git my-proj
 cd my-proj
-yarn       // works too with pnpm and npm, sure
+pnpm i       // works too with yarn and npm, sure
-yarn dev   // See you on port :8080
+pnpm run dev   // See you on port :8080
 ```
 ### Folder structure seen from the package.json root level:<br>
-  **/libs**  Contains the Eleventy extensions.
+  **/lib**  Contains the Eleventy extensions.
 Filters, Shortcodes, Paired<br>
   **/src/_includes**  Contains the /components, /layouts and sandbox /pkg<br>
   **/src/assets**  Contains the /js, /styles and /images containers<br>
   **/src/collections**  Contains the /posts, /books, /whatever collections<br>
   **/src/pages**  Contains the pages, with a *permalink* tag in their frontmatter<br><br>

-  `yarn build` will create the **/_site** folder with your Awesome project inside
+  `pnpm run build` will create the **/_site** folder with your Awesome project inside

 <br>

-# The Sandbox libstore 🎁
+# The Sandbox CDN libstore, pre configured links 🎁

 Heard that AlpineJS is cool and need some default styling while testing?
-Make a new page, in the &lt;head> section throw the links, and have fun.
+Make a new page, in the &lt;head> section add the links, and have fun.
 You can always yarn/npm install things later if needed, or just keep exploring new things.

 ```
 {% include 'pkg/alpine.njk' %}
-{% include 'pkg/bulma.njk' %}
+{% include 'pkg/bulma.njk' %}   // or tailwind, unocss, bootstrap, ...
 ```
-Tip: You can setup two Tadams on your machine.
-The "for production" project, and a sandbox dedicated one to try concepts in it.

 <br><br>